-Genogram is a special diagram that holds detailed information on family members with great emphasis on emotional connections.
-More than tracing a person’s lineage, it reveals the family’s medical history and values upheld within a family that may have an influence on an individual’s attitude.
-With it, you can better understand if someone needs medical attention and determine behavioral patterns to improve one’s life.
-Genograms may look complicated at first but it’s easier than you think.
-Below we will explain the symbols, rules, and show family genogram examples to give you an idea of creating one yourself.
+A genogram is a particular diagram that contains precise information about family members, with a focus on emotional ties.
+More than just tracking a person’s ancestors, it shows the family’s medical history and values that may impact an individual’s attitude.
+It allows you to better understand if someone needs medical treatment and to identify behavioral patterns that may be used to enhance someone’s life.
+Genograms may appear difficult at first, but they are simpler than you think.
+Below, we will explain the symbols, principles, and present family genogram examples to give you an idea of how to create one yourself.

 Similar to other diagrams, a genogram comes with figures that make up this special diagram.
 Each symbol has a function that you need to remember in order to build a coherent genogram.
 You may refer below to understand the symbol and their roles.

 Triangle– triangle shape represents pregnancy.
 You can also show miscarriage in a genogram example with a diagonal cross on top of the triangle.
 For abortion, you will only add a horizontal line along with the diagonal cross.